apache/flink/docs/ops/state/large_state_tuning.md

      interfaces like `ValueState`, `ListState`, `ReducingState`, ...

   2. Use a state backend that supports asynchronous snapshots.
 In Flink 1.2, only the RocksDB state backend uses fully asynchronous snapshots.
+Starting from Flink 1.3, heap-based state backends also support asynchronous snapshots.

-The above two points imply that (in Flink 1.2) large state should generally be kept as keyed state, not as operator state.
+The above two points imply that large state should generally be kept as keyed state, not as operator state.
-This is subject to change with the planned introduction of *managed operator state*.

 ## Tuning RocksDB